Republic of Ploiești: Caragiale

 "Yes, [...]
 I want to cause a scandal, yes... since you have forgotten me, you have forgotten everything: you have forgotten that I am a daughter of the people and that I am violent; you have forgotten that I am a republican, that in my veins runs the blood of February 11 martyrs [in reference to the deposition of Prince Cuza]; [...] you have forgotten that I am a Ploieşti native - yes, a Ploiești native - buddy, and I shall pull you a revolution, but not just any revolution... one to remember me by!..."

 Further pokes at the Liberals are taken in Conu Leonida faţă cu reacţiunea ("Mr. Leonida Faces the Reaction"), a play centered on Leonida and his wife Efimiţa, an elderly and radical couple of the Bucharest petite bourgeoisie who, when listening to the noise of a street brawl while tucked into bed, interpret it to mean the start of a coup d'état against the Liberal government.
 Believing that, on some level, he would have to suffer the consequences of "The Reaction", Mr. Leonida hatches out an escape plan:

 "We'll walk to the train station on the other side of Cişmigiu, and sometime till morning we'll catch the train to Ploieşti...
 There, I shan't be afraid anymore: I'll be among my own kind! all of them republicans, poor souls!"

 Such harsh criticism was denied basis by several literary figures of another generation, those left-wing intellectuals centered on Poporanism, who viewed radicalism as traditional and important in the development of Romanian culture.
-In his Spiritul critic în cultura românească, lit.
+In his Spiritual critic în cultura românească, lit.
 "The Critical Mindset in Romanian Culture", Garabet Ibrăileanu depicted Caragiale as standing for the most extreme criticism of Romanian society, together with the more conservative Mihai Eminescu and the more leftist intellectuals associated with the Romanian Social-Democratic Workers' Party.
 Although he considered Boborul to be a good piece of writing, he accused Caragiale of remaining one-sided: "and [what about] the reactionary attitude, does it never lend itself to ridicule?"